Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Omitted proofs

 where $\odot$ denotes the Hadamard product.

 Notice that we have

-where, as usual, the expectation $\E$ is the one with respect to the intrinsic stochasticity of the network, due to the $\zeta$'s.
+uniformly in $\Bb_J$, where as usual the expectation $\E$ is the one with respect to the intrinsic stochasticity of the network, due to the $\zeta$'s.
 We can define a constant $C\geq 0$, independent of $n$, such that